frontity/docs/docs/learning-frontity/namespaces.md

 ### Example: `comments`

 Imagine a Frontity package for WordPress native comments that exports a `Comment` in its libraries.
-It is called `wp-comments` but its namespaces is `comments`.
+It is called `wp-comments` but its namespaces are `comments`.
 It may be something like this:

 {% code title="/packages/wp-comments/src/index.js" %}
 ```javascript